Community Update

 • Rosehill Easement.

 The study examined surfacing, safety, benefits, costs and maintenance of various bike facilities, with regards to site constraints and appropriateness of various bike facilities.
-Each site was assessed against detailed criteria to determine a ranking and recommendations were made for further action as detailed below, which Council will continue to progress:
+Each site was assessed against detailed criteria to determine a ranking, and recommendations were made for further action as detailed below, which Council will continue to progress:

 • Sites requiring working with partners: The Maribyrnong River Regional Park provides an opportunity for a regional scale bike facility, however there are a number of significant constraints including further analysis of biodiversity and cultural heritage complications, significant funding requirements, and approval to develop on Parks Victoria land.